The Suicide Squad (2021) is zany, gory, and absolute mayhem. The way the 2016 movie should have been.

 I mean, it truly feels only yesterday when I was fuming in Shaw Lido, hating how dreary Suicide Squad (2016) was.
 And there I was again 24 hours ago, watching dear, dear Harley at it once more.
 And loving every moment of the gory mayhem.

 Thinking too how the previous movie ought to have been this, to begin with.

-Quite simply put, James Gunn’s profane sequel of sorts captures what I expect from a movie featuring DC’s wackiest villains.
+Simply put, James Gunn’s profane sequel of sorts captures what I expect from a movie featuring DC’s wackiest villains.
 These being:

 - Bloodbaths and chaos.
 If only to remind that these lovable characters are all ultimately, still hyper-violent criminals.